iansltx/BusinessDays/README.md

 // overwrites 'weekend' slot with an identical call
 $ff->skipWhen(['iansltx\BusinessDays\StaticFilter', 'isWeekend'], 'weekend');

-// use some other convenience methods, this time pulling from FilterFactory
+// use some other convenience methods, this time pulling from FilterFactory and using method chaining
-$ff->skipWhenNthDayOfWeekOfMonth(3, 1, 2, 'presidents_day'); // third Monday of February
+$ff->skipWhenNthDayOfWeekOfMonth(3, 1, 2, 'presidents_day') // third Monday of February
-$ff->skipWhenNthDayOfWeekOfMonth(4, 4, 11, 'thanksgiving'); // fourth Thursday of November
+   ->skipWhenNthDayOfWeekOfMonth(4, 4, 11, 'thanksgiving') // fourth Thursday of November
-$ff->skipWhenMonthAndDay(1, 1); // auto-named to md_1_1 since a filter name wasn't provided
+   ->skipWhenMonthAndDay(1, 1); // auto-named to md_1_1 since a filter name wasn't provided

 // calculate some dates
 echo $ff->exec(new \DateTime('2015-11-20 09:00:00'))->format('Y-m-d H:i:s'); // 2015-12-07 09:00:00